-Lead Faculty: Dr. Peter I. Serdyukov
+Lead Faculty: Dr Peter I. Serdyukov

-Focuses on current theories and research in language structure and use, and in language learning, particularly those in the first and second language development.
+Designed for multiple subject credential candidates and focuses on current theories and research in language structure and use, and in language learning, particularly those in the first and second language development.
 Considers social, cultural, political, legal, psychological, general pedagogic and specific methodological factors affecting the first and second language development.
 Addresses application of these theories, strategies and techniques of second language learning across content areas in diverse educational environment in elementary schools.

 - Demonstrate graduate level written, communication and presentation skills, including APA formatting skills.

 - Demonstrate application of graduate level analytical and critical thinking skills.

 - Identify and describe distinct pedagogical, psychological, socio-cultural, political and legal factors that influence teaching and learning of English as well as academic subject matter.

 - Explain theories of first and second language development, how first language literacy connects to second language development, and factors providing access to the core curriculum to all students.